-The computer science department offers a number of courses for students interested in learning computational methods or obtaining a minor in computational methods.
+The computer science department offers a number of courses for students interested in learning computational methods.

 CM 151 Introduction to Computational Science